Visualization challenge

 library(ggraph)

-nodes = read_csv('https://raw.githubusercontent.com/jdfoote/Communication-and-Social-Networks/fall-2022/resources/school_graph_edges.csv')
+nodes = read_csv('https://canf24.jeremydfoote.com/resources/school_graph_nodes.csv')

-edges
+edges = read_csv('https://canf24.jeremydfoote.com/resources/school_graph_edges.csv')

-= graph_from_data_frame(d=edges, v=nodes) %>% as_tbl_graph() G
+G = graph_from_data_frame(d=edges, v=nodes) %>% as_tbl_graph()

 Harry Potter Data